About

 Politically, if I were to apply a label, I lean toward a form of Red Toryism.

-That said, it’s a complicated position to hold in my province, which is steadily shifting further to the far right.
-Politics here is often fueled more by entitlement, resentment, and a deep sense of victimhood than by any genuine principle—and, regrettably, it is also steeped in a highly romanticized view of the past.
+That said, holding this position in my province is complex, as it continues to drift further to the far right.
+Politics here are often driven more by entitlement, resentment, and a profound sense of victimhood than by any true principles.
+Sadly, it is also deeply rooted in a highly romanticized view of the past.

 Beyond all of that, I’m just a guy trying to survive, love God, love my family, and find joy in the simple things in life.